matter-labs/zksync-web-era-docs/docs/api/java/getting-started.md

 ## Dependency

-For connecting ZkSync2 library just add the following dependency to your build file.
+To install the ZkSync2 Java SDK, just add the following dependency to your build file:

 Maven `pom.xml`